Short Manaslu Trekking

 • Max.
 Altitude2630

 Namrung offers the lifestyle of the Nubri community.
 The day begins with a delicious breakfast and a striking landscape.
-Passing by traditional Tibetan-style houses, we will walk past many mani walls and terraced fields.
-The trail soon enters a dense forest of oak and rhododendron and gradually ascends to Lihi.
-From here, we will trek to Sho village and walk along the hillsides to Lho.
+We will pass by traditional Tibetan-style houses and walk past many mani walls and terraced fields.
+The trail soon enters a dense oak and rhododendron forest and gradually ascends to Lihi.
+From here, we will trek to Lho village and walk along the hillsides to Lho.

-On the way, we can see stunning views of Manaslu and Manaslu north.
-Trekking past Shyla village, the trail goes via a gully adorned with pine, moss, and rhododendron.
+We can see stunning views of Manaslu and Manaslu north on the way.
+Trekking past Shyla village, the trail goes via a gully adorned with pine, moss, and rhododendrons.
 From Shyala, it takes one hour of walking to reach Sama Gaun.
 Sama Gaun is the main village of the Nubri people and has a health post, helipad, large gompa, and many shops.

 • MealsB, L, D